grapl-security/grapl/src/js/grapl-cdk/README.md

 1. `deployName` (required)

     Name for the deployment to AWS.
 We recommend prefixing the deployment name with "Grapl-" to help identify Grapl resources in your AWS account, however this isn't necessary.

     Note: This name must be globally (AWS) unique, as names for AWS S3 buckets will be dervied from this.

     env: `GRAPL_CDK_DEPLOYMENT_NAME`

 2. `graplVersion`

     The version of Grapl to deploy.
-This string will be used to look for the appropirate filenames in the `zips/` directory.
+This string will be used to look for the appropriate filenames in the `zips/` directory.

     Defaults to `latest`.